shiffman/shiffman.net/a2z/03_closures.md

 ## Closure for API callback

 Closures are also helpful when querying APIs.
 Let's say for example, you have several DOM elements, each associated with a particular term.
-And whenever you click on any of the elements, you can to make an API call with the associated term.
+And whenever you click on any of the elements, you want to make an API call with the associated term.

 {% highlight javascript %}
 var words = ['rainbow', 'heart', 'sparkle', 'canteen', 'ridiculous'];